Tackling Issues with Car Registration Suspension in California

 The final reason why the DMV may suspend registration is false evidence of insurance.
 The DMV isn’t interested in a paper claiming you have insurance, but rather the insurance itself.
 If you’re considering trying to dupe the DMV, you should rethink your plan.
 The DMV does its research, and your insurance company may send updates about your status directly to the state.

 How to Remove a Car Registration Suspension

 The DMV is required to send owners a notice of suspension.
 It typically arrives as a letter with official state markings.
 That letter is your first tool in reinstating your registration.
 The letter should include both a web address and a mailing address.
 In order to fix the problem, you will need to submit the following to either address:

 - $14 to pay the service fee for reinstatement

 If you don’t receive such a letter, don’t worry.
 There is an easy way around the problem.
 Simply go to the official California DMV website and follow the appropriate links.
-You’ll be directed to a mailing address where you can send your fee and proof of insurance, along with an automated voice system you can call for any questions you may have.
+You’ll be directed to a mailing address where you can send your fee and proof of insurance, along with a number you can call for any questions you may have.

 To prevent a suspension, you have to keep active liability insurance.
 While it’s easy to miss a reminder from your insurer in your mail or email, avoiding a suspension is all about vigilance.
 To make that job easier, there are a few simple tricks you can try.

 Paying insurance fees in advance is another simple way to essentially hit snooze on your responsibility to the DMV.
-By paying for several months at a time, you’re not only protecting your registration, but you may get a better price per month from your insurer.
-You save the reinstatement fee, and you pay less for insurance.
+By paying for several months at a time, you’re not only protecting your registration, but you may get a better price from your insurer.
+You save yourself the reinstatement fee and you pay less for insurance.